 Red Heart Hygge is a great yarn to work with, but it’s nice to have options.
 A great alternative to this yarn is Red Heart Soft Essentials.
 This yarn is a bulky weight 5 that is incredibly soft, has a nice sheen to it, and comes in 20 different colours.
 It is identical to the Red Heart Hygge yarn in weight and yardage, but it lacks the “furry” texture of the Hygge.

-Another great alternative would be the *Caron Latte Cakes.
-It is a self-striping bulky weight 5 yarn that looks very similar to the hygge fluffiness.
+Another great alternative is Hue + Me Yarn.
+This yarn is a bulky weight 5 that comes in 18 different colours, and all of them are beautiful.
+Lion Brand just restocked this yarn, but I’ve heard it goes quickly!
 I haven’t used this yarn yet (it’s on my list of yarns to try), so please make sure to check your gauge if you choose to use it.